 3. Stolen bikes are kept on the street – even in front of police stations

 Once the bike has been nicked it is usually ridden to another location and locked up in a public place, even outside police stations.
 It’s unlikely the cyclist is going to find it and it means no stolen goods are kept on the con’s property.

 However, new technology could help.
 A firm has started crowdfunding for a GPS device called Sherlock.
 It can be hidden inside a bike and will send you a text if your bike is moved after it’s been locked up.
-You can buy the device through its crowdfunding page here.
+You can buy the device through its website here.

 4. It takes 10 seconds to steal a locked bike

 Criminals have tools to pick locks and even when they’re using hefty bolt cutters it can take just 10 seconds to liberate a bike.

 Thieves drive up to the bike on the back of a motorbike, jump off to cut the lock and cycle away on the bike.
 It can happen so fast members of the public are too surprised to do anything about it.